themetalfleece/eldritchain/apps/web/README.md

 ### Development Workflow

 1. Connect your wallet (MetaMask or other Web3 wallet)
-2. Ensure you're on the correct network (Sepolia testnet by default)
+2. Ensure you're on the correct network (Polygon Amoy testnet by default)
+3. Get test POL from [Polygon faucet](https://faucet.polygon.technology/)
+   - Note: Polygon uses POL for gas (not MATIC - they migrated in 2024)
+   - Your wallet might still show "MATIC" as the symbol, but it's actually POL
-3. Click "Summon Creature" button
+4. Click "Summon Creature" button
-4. Confirm transaction in wallet
+5. Confirm transaction in wallet
-5. Wait for transaction confirmation
+6. Wait for transaction confirmation
-6. See your new creature appear in the collection
+7. See your new creature appear in the collection

 ## Building for Production